 - An ASCII space character (0x20).

 - An ASCII TAB character (0x09).

 - An ASCII carriage return (CR) character (0x0D).

-- An ASCII line feed (LF) character (0x0B).
+- An ASCII line feed (LF) character (0x0A).

-In addition, a tag value may not have a zero length.
+In addition, a tag value within a tag list may not have a zero length.
 Generally, a particular MIB object may contain either

-- a single tag value, in which case the value of the MIB object may not contain a delimiter character, or: - a MIB object may contain a list of tag values, separated by single delimiter characters.
+- a zero-length octet string representing an empty list, or - a single tag value, in which case the value of the MIB object may not contain a delimiter character, or - a list of tag values, separated by single delimiter characters.